 The variables used to measure sustained and transformed health and well-being are constructed in the following manner.
 First, we make binary indicators of health and well-being at ages 33 and 42.
 Sustaining variables only apply to cohort members for whom the health outcome is positive at age 33.
 They take a value of one if the outcome is also positive at age 42 and a value of zero if, at age 42, the health outcome has deteriorated and is no longer positive.
 Transforming variables apply to cohort members with a poor health outcome at age 33.
-They take a value of one if the outcome is positive at age 42 and a value of zero if the health outcome is still poor at 42.
+They take a value of one if the outcome is positive at age 42 and a value of zero if, at set a value of one if the 42.
 See Figure 4.